waldrain/waldrain.github.io/pv.md

 </center>

 - Q = minimum battery capacity required in Ah
-- E = the daily energy requirement in Wh
+- E = daily energy requirement in Wh
-- A = the number of days of backup required
+- A = number of days of backup required
-- V = the system DC voltage in V
+- V = system DC voltage in V
-- T = the maximum allowable DOD (Depth of Discharge) of the battery (recommended by battery supplier)
+- T = maximum allowable battery DOD (Depth of Discharge)
 - Kinv = inverter efficiency; equals 1 if there is no inverter
 - Kcable  = the efficiency of the cables delivering the power from battery to loads (typically 95-97% based on 3-5% loss)